-"We need bike- friendly and walk- friendly communities."
-"Our community would be healthier if we had more community health fairs."
-2 Nutrition, Diabetes & Obesity Following the HealthyPeople 2020 categorization, the number two ranked health need includes food security (access to healthy food for all families), type II diabetes, and obesity.
+2 Nutrition, Diabetes & Obesity

+Following the HealthyPeople 2020 categorization, the number two ranked health need includes food security (access to healthy food for all families), type II diabetes, and obesity.
 We examined both the demand for healthy food, health behaviors for food consumption, supply of healthy food, and incidence and prevalence of diabetes and obesity.
-Many of these health needs categories are inextricably linked; cardiovascular health and this category is perhaps one of the best examples of the intersectionality of health issues.
+Of course, many of these health needs categories are inextricably linked; cardiovascular health and this category is perhaps one of the best examples of the intersectionality of health issues.
 We observed this need as being one of the most pressing across all data sources.
-Similar to cardiovascular outcomes, there was significant health disparity present in nutrition, diabetes, and obesity outcomes for individuals in medically underserved communities, low income individuals, and racial and ethnic minorities.
-Secondary Data Obesity prevalence for the service area was comparable to the state average, but there has been a 27% increase in obesity over the last decade.
-(Source: OASIS, 2019) Age-adjusted ED visit rates (per 100,000) for diabetes exceeded the state average in all service area counties in 2017, and was more than twice the state average in Greene county.
-(Source: OASIS, 2019) Obesity Prevalence (%), Service area vs. Georgia, 2018
+As with cardiovascular outcomes, there was significant health disparity present in nutrition, diabetes, and obesity outcomes for individuals in medically underserved communities, low income individuals, and racial and ethnic minorities.

+In all counties in the service area, mortality rates (per 100,000), adjusted for age, for diabetes exceeded the state rate of 21.5 in 2017.
+(Source: OASIS, 2019)